Springhill massacre: Provisional IRA version

 According to a Provisional Irish Republican Army (IRA) statement, on 10 July 1972, British Army snipers from the Parachute Regiment took up a position in Corry's timber yard at Springhill, West Belfast, and were seen to be reinforcing it with sandbags.
 Two cars subsequently drove into the vicinity, and the British Army detachment were observed to open fire upon them, firing two shots at the vehicles.
 One of the cars drove away at speed, whilst the other one drove a short distance and then stopped, the occupants getting out.
 On the occupants exiting the vehicle, the British Army post opened fire upon them.
 One of the stopped car's occupants was hit by a bullet in the head and fell seriously wounded.
 A local resident, Brian Petticrew, seeing the nearby incident, ran over to help the wounded man, but was also fired upon, and hit in the back and the arm.
-Then this man's brother and a friend ran to the downed occupant but both were also wounded by gunfire in the process.
+Then this man's brother and a friend ran to the downed occupant, but both were also wounded by gunfire in the process.

 At some point during the incident, a 13-year-old girl, Margaret Gargan, was fatally shot.
 A parish priest, Father Noel Fitzpatrick, and Patrick Butler, a passer-by, both ran to her assistance.
 Fitzpatrick was reportedly seen to be waving a white cloth above his head to display himself as a non-combatant, but they were also fired upon and killed.
 All of the victims were unarmed.

 British Army statement

 The British Army disputed the IRA statement of the events, claiming that its troops were fired upon first by Provisional Irish Republican Army gunmen, ending a temporary ceasefire in the West Belfast area at that time.
 A British Army spokesman stated: "There had been a heavy exchange of fire between the IRA and troops, some of the dead and wounded were undoubtedly caught in a crossfire".
-The next day, 10 July 1972, the British Army stated that gunmen at the scene had been engaged and killed in the cross-fire with its detachment.
-Two of the five dead at the scene, who were occupants of the stopped vehicle, John Dougal (16), and David McCafferty (15), were reported to be members of the Provisional Irish Republican Army's Youth Wing, Fianna Éireann.
+The next day, 10 July 1972, the British Army stated that gunmen at the scene had been engaged and killed in the crossfire with its detachment.
+Two of the five dead at the scene, John Dougal (16) and David McCafferty (15), were reported to be members of the Provisional Irish Republican Army's Youth Wing, Fianna Éireann.